John Peters (RAF officer)

 Squadron Leader John Peters (born 1961) is a former pilot of the Royal Air Force (RAF).

 Early life

-He attended the independent Churcher's College in east Hampshire, leaving in 1980.

 By the age of 17, he had his pilot's licence.
 He attended the University of Manchester Institute of Science and Technology (commonly known as UMIST, now part of the University of Manchester since 2004), gaining a BSc in Building Technology in 1983.
-He was an RAF university cadet, joining the RAF in 1979, training at RAF Woodvale with the Manchester and Salford Universities Air Squadron.
-He later graduated with an MBA from the University of Leicester.
+He was an RAF university cadet, joining the RAF in 1980 and training at RAF Woodvale with the Manchester and Salford Universities Air Squadron.

 Career

 After his RAF training, he was based at RAF Chivenor, RAF Lossiemouth and RAF Laarbruch.

 He became a staff pilot in 1987 at the Air Navigation School (ANS) of No. 6 Flying Training School at RAF Finningley.
 In 1988, he moved to XV Squadron at RAF Laarbruch after converting to the Tornado GR1 as a Flight Lieutenant.